Ripser/ripser/README.md

 The input is given either in a file whose name is passed as an argument, or through stdin.
 The following options are supported at the command line:

   - `--format`: use the specified file format for the input.
 The following formats are supported:
-    - `lower-distance` (default if no format is specified): lower triangular distance matrix; a comma (or whitespace, or other non-numerical character) separated list of the distance matrix entries below the diagonal, sorted lexicographically by row index, then column index.
+    - `lower-distance`: lower triangular distance matrix; a comma (or whitespace, or other non-numerical character) separated list of the distance matrix entries below the diagonal, sorted lexicographically by row index, then column index.
     - `upper-distance`: upper triangular distance matrix; similar to the previous, but for the entries above the diagonal; suitable for output from the MATLAB functions `pdist` or  `seqpdist`, exported to a CSV file.
-    - `distance`: full distance matrix; similar to the above, but for all entries of the distance matrix.
+    - `distance`  (default if no format is specified): full distance matrix; similar to the above, but for all entries of the distance matrix.
 One line per row of the matrix; only the part below the diagonal is actually read.
     - `dipha`: DIPHA distance matrix as described on the [DIPHA] website.
     - `point-cloud`: point cloud; a comma (or whitespace, or other non-numerical character) separated list of coordinates of the points in some Euclidean space, one point per line.
     - `binary`: lower distance matrix in binary file format; a sequence of the distance matrix entries below the diagonal in 32 bit float format (IEEE 754, single, little endian).